jangxyz/svelte-infile-components/README.md

 Infile components do not share the logic nor inherit the style.
 It is independent from the main component, and it _just happens_ to be on the same file.
 It's about to be extracted into a new file, but you are still not sure whether creating a new file is worth it.
 You might end up reverting the split, and delete the file after all.
 Instead of actualy file creation / deletion, you can test it out inside the same file.
 That's what infile components are for.

+### Q. Why do I need a vscode extension?

+Technically, you can live with only the vite plugin, as it does the compiling.
+However, without the extension, you would face a red squiggly as soon as you import from a non-existant virtual module starting with `infile:`.
+Since the IDE does not know *where* the 'infile' component lives in, it cannot tell where to look for the module.
+We need a Language Server Protocol (LSP) that can communicate with the IDE, and in case of vscode, we would require an extension for that.

+Currently, VS Code only allows one language server per file, so we cannot add our feature on top of the original Svelte extension.
+As a hack, we wrap the entire Svelte extension and include our feature.
+This is temporary, and we are looking for a better way.
+Until then, we need to manually keep the extension in sync with the original.

 ### Q. Are triples dash necessary?

 The triple dash separator exists to express a visual cutting line, like the ones you used to see in paper forms (hey, go bring your scissors!).

 There are some ideas about using plain `<template>` tags to express a snippet, since it _resides inside_ the main component.
 The idea is still being articulated, but when it is realized, the dashed separator will be able to distinguish between the two.

 ### Q. I am seeing `"vite:dep-scan" was triggered by this import` errors.